aditya9277/client-ease-ai/README.md

 ## 🌟 Project Overview

-This project leverages **Artificial Intelligence (AI)** and **Robotic Process Automation (RPA)** to enhance operational efficiency and streamline workflows in Indian BPOs.
+This project leverages **Artificial Intelligence (AI)** and modern technologies to enhance operational efficiency and streamline workflows in Indian BPOs.
 The platform focuses on automation, intelligent decision-making, and real-time insights to address challenges in customer support, agent productivity, and process scalability.

 ---